Hannah Taylor

 Student, Durham University

 Hello!
-I’m a Philosophy student at Durham University, with academic interests in applied ethics, decision-making, and political philosophy.
+I’m a Philosophy student at Durham University, with academic interests in applied ethics, decision-making and sustainability.
 My broader aim is to use interdisciplinary research to drive measurable, socially meaningful change.
-My current research explores barriers to public transport adoption, with a view toward long-term policy implementation.
-This project brings together behavioural science, psychology, urban planning, and design to contribute to more sustainable and inclusive transport policies.
-Outside of Laidlaw, I enjoy music, concerts, and learning languages, and occasionally (but unfortunately) philosophising.
+My summer research explored barriers to public transport adoption, with a view toward long-term policy implementation.
+This project combined behavioural science, psychology, urban planning, and design to contribute to more sustainable and inclusive transport policies.
+For my LiA, I will be travelling to Kerala for the central CraftHER project, where I will undertake four consulting projects with local female-led businesses and a research project.